 Langley LIP Goals

-Through comprehensive research and community consultation, and planning, the Langley LIP will develop a community strategic plan to achieve these six goals.
+Through comprehensive research and community consultation, and planning, the Langley LIP has developed a community strategic plan to achieve these six goals.

 Ultimately, all residents, regardless of background and length of time in Canada, will feel welcomed, and included and hold a sense of belonging and attachment to Langley.